Xilinx/Vitis_Libraries/docs/src/user_guide/L3_overview.rst

     *
         - transa

-        - operation op(A) that is non- or (conj.) transpose
+        - operation op(A) that is non- or (conj.) transpose *

-    *
         - transb

-        - operation op(B) that is non- or (conj.) transpose
+        - operation op(B) that is non- or (conj.) transpose *

-    *
         - m
         - number of rows in matrix A, matrix C
     *
         - n
         - number of cols in matrix B, matrix C
     *
         - k

-        - number of cols in matrix A, number of rows in matrix B
+        - number of cols in matrix A, number of rows in matrix B *

-    *
         - alpha
         - scalar used for multiplication
     *
         - A
         - pointer to matrix A in the host memory
     *
         - lda
         - leading dimension of matirx A
     *
         - B
         - pointer to matrix B in the host memory
     *
         - ldb
         - leading dimension of matrix B
     *
         - beta
         - scalar used for multiplication
     *
         - C
         - pointer to matrix C in the host memory
     *
         - ldc
         - leading dimension of matrix C
+    *
+        - kernelIndex
+        - index of kernel that is being used, default is 0

 .. rubric:: Return:

 .. list-table::